-Opened in 2005 as a replacement road for the existing dangerous stretch of road that ran from Coalcliff to Clifton.
+Opened in 2005, the Sea Cliff Bridge was built as a replacement road for the existing dangerous stretch of road that ran from Coalcliff to Clifton.
 The old road was notorious for being closed due to landslides, mud slips and rock falls caused by high rainfall, weak rock and marine erosion.

-The 665m bridge runs out over the water away from the rock face and is held up by concert plyons that are buried deep in the sea bed below.
+The 665m bridge runs out over the water away from the rock face and is held up by concert pylons that are buried deep in the sea bed below.

-Hopping out of the car we set off for our walk across the bridge.
-The footpath runs along the ocean side of the road with a four and a half foot barrier stopping you from plummeting over into the churning sea below.
+Once you set off for the walk across the bridge the footpath runs along the ocean side of the road with a four and a half foot barrier stopping you from plummeting over into the churning sea below.

 The bridge twists and turns around the cliff faces offering incredible views looking up, north towards Bald Hill and out to the sea.

 The Sea Cliff Bridge walking distance is about 15 minutes each way giving you lots of time to make a few stops along the walk.

 Make sure you take a good look over the edge at the waves crashing against the rock below, turning to sea foam and spilling over the rocks.

 About three quarters of the way along is an information board telling the history of the area, the original road and its dangers and the building of the new bridge.